Gungahlin Uniting Church

 Bibles for Families & Households

-Finding a bible to read together as a household is sometimes a difficult task, there are soooooo many out there, where do you start, which one do you chose?
+Finding a Bible to read together as a household is sometimes a difficult task, there are so many out there.
+Where do you start?
+Which one do you chose?
 Here’s a small list of bibles that are great for households to help you on your way.

-There’s no right or wrong bible, but there are a few that we’ve found to be helpful to read together, as well as to give as a gift.
-A copy of each of these is usually kept in the children’s resources in the worship space for you to explore and borrow during the week.
+There’s no right or wrong Bible, but there are a few that our families found to be helpful to read together, as well as to give as a gift.

 Growing in God’s Love: A Story Bible